shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/user-id-s-mapping-on-ios.md

 **IDFV as publisher first party ID**

 Due to introduction of App Tracking Transparency (ATT) changes in iOS 14.5 and above, Xandr Mobile SDK offers the publishers to use **Identifier for Vendors (IDFV)** of the device in cases where there is no in-house **Publisher First Party ID** and **Identifier for Advertisers (IDFA)** is available.
 This feature facilitates the publishers to pass IDFV in the ad requests automatically whenever both of the Publisher First Party ID and IDFA is absent.
-This feature is enabled by default and if the publishers want to turn it off, they can use `disableIDFVUsage` property of  `ANSDKSettings` in MobileSDK API.
+This feature is enabled by default and if the publishers want to turn it off, they can use `disableIDFVUsage` property of  `ANSDKSettings` in Mobile SDK API.

 | Property | Type | Attribute | Description |
 |--|--|--|--|